 Set them on a portion of

 biscuit dough - enough to cover the base.
 The dough serves to keep the

 melted fat from running out, and does absorb some of the fat, making the

 biscuit extra delicious.
 You can use your own biscuit recipe, or

 Salt and pepper to taste.

-George II Silver Marrow Scoop (images in progress)
+Two George II Irish Silver Marrow Spoons, :

 American Express, Mastercard, Visa and Discover accepted

 M. Ford Creech Antiques & Fine Arts / 581